 The apprentices stay in "their house" for three years.
 After that, they are ready to go abroad in order to learn more about their job.
-"Those who complete their training with us can decide where they want to work", says the HR manager.
+"Those who complete their training with us can decide where they want to work", says Viktoria Arnold.
 "They easily get a job everywhere."
 That's why the limited training positions are much sought after.
-"We receive 600 applications for apprentice training every year, only 120 are short-listed.
+"We receive 200 applications for apprentice training every year, only 60 are short-listed.
 Most of the applicants are young men who want to become cooks.
-But there are 1,000 students every year as well who apply for obligatory traineeship."
+But there are several hundred students every year as well who apply for obligatory traineeship."

 Those who manage to become an apprentice at the Hotel Imperial may look forward to first-class training and an excellent working atmosphere.
 The high success rate also bears testimony to this.
 Hardly any of the apprentices leaves prematurely.

 Many young experts also shine in apprentice and trade competitions such as the Young Hotelier Award event organized by the General Manager Council (GMC) to promote young talents of Viennese 5-star hotels.
 Apprentice cooks, waiters and restaurant experts are offered another opportunity to distinguish themselves in the context of the Amuse Bouche trade competition.
 Participating top talents were allowed to show what they can in the course of the gala dinner at Hotel Imperial on the evening of the Life Ball - in the presence of celebrities such as former US President Bill Clinton